 Instant “On-Site” Booking of Open Rooms

-- If a Group Study Room is empty (either because it isn’t currently reserved or because the group that reserved it failed to show up), you can use the Group Study Room’s “On-Demand” booking feature to schedule the room — simply enter the empty room and access SPIKE; the new On-Demand feature will appear in Spike’s upper left-hand side.*
+If a Group Study Room is empty (either because it isn’t currently reserved or because the group that reserved it failed to show up), you can use the Group Study Room’s “On-Demand” booking feature to schedule the room — simply enter the empty room and access the scheduling app.

 - If the room is not currently scheduled, GSR On-Demand will allow you to schedule the room